How to Plant, Grow, and Care for an Apricot Tree

 Frequently Asked Questions

-A: This plant grows to 36 feet tall.
-Some of these plants are dwarf varieties and top out at 6 feet.
+This plant grows to 36 feet tall.
+Some of these plants are dwarf varieties and top out at six feet.

-A: Indeed.
-This is a fast-growing plant.
+Indeed.
+This is a fast-growing tree.
 You’ll typically begin to have good fruiting in the third or fourth year.

 Share This Post